Poland and the Baltics

-Check in to the hotel, followed by lunch and a welcome briefing by Rosamund.
+Check in to the hotel, followed by a welcome briefing by Rosamund.
 Then, acquaint yourself with the old town of Krakow with a walking tour of the old town, visiting the 13th century Market Square, including its Renaissance-style Cloth Hall, the Gothic Town Hall Tower, the imposing Church of St Mary and the Barbican (fortified gatehouse) which remains from Krakow’s Mediaeval walls.

 In the evening, enjoy a special welcome dinner with Rosamund and fellow travellers.

 Begin the day with a talk by Rosamund, followed by a visit to Szolayski House, where the ‘Szymborska’s Drawer’ exhibition commemorates the life of Polish poet Wislawa Szymborska.
 Following lunch at a local restaurant, travel to the National Museum, the current home of Leonardo da Vinci’s 1489-1490 masterpiece Lady with an Ermine, identified by art critics as the world’s first modern-age portrait.